medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/samples.md

 ## Organization

 The identifiers and addresses on an organization are crucial for data correctness.
 Example shown below.
-You will need a `healthgorilla.com` identifier. `Organizations` can be hierarchical as shown in the example, and the hierarchy should use the Health Gorilla identifiers, not the Medplum ones.
+You will need a `https://www.healthgorilla.com` system identifier as shown in the example that will represent the diagnosics providers. `Organizations` can be hierarchical as shown in the example, and the hierarchy should use the Health Gorilla identifiers.
 The contact details are a nice-to-have, it can be useful to preserve the customer success contacts in your applications for use by your end users.

 ```json
 {